Products

 Signs of successful balancing

-- Stable vibration phase readings
+- Stable and consistent vibration phase readings

-- Absence of extraneous noise
+- Absence of unusual noise

-- Uniform pump operation
+- Smooth, uniform pump operation

 6. Practical Recommendations